-DESCRIPTION: Each mL contains: gentamicin sulfate, USP equivalent to 0.57 mg gentamicin base, betamethasone valerate, USP equivalent to 0.284 mg betamethasone, 163 mg isopropyl alcohol, propylene glycol, methylparaben and propylparaben as preservatives, purified water q.s.
+DESCRIPTION: Each mL contains: gentamicin sulfate, USP equivalent to 0.57 mg gentamicin base, betamethasone valerate, USP equivalent to 0.284 mg betamethasone, 163 mg isopropyl alcohol, propylene glycol, methylparaben and propylparaben as preservatives, purfied water q.s.
 Hydrochloric acid may be added to adjust pH.

 CHEMISTRY: Gentamicin is a mixture of aminoglycoside antibiotics derived from the fermentation of Micromonospora purpurea.
 Gentamicin sulfate veterinary is a mixture of sulfate salts of the antibiotics produced in this fermentation.
-The salts are weakly acidic and freely soluble in water.
+The salts are weakly acidic and freely subthe in weakly acidic and freely soluble in water